-I am Professor and Director of Graduate Studies in the Media, Culture, and Communication department at New York University.
-My research has been supported by the NEH, ACLS, AAUW, and the NYU Center for the Humanities.
+I am Professor of Media, Culture, and Communication at New York University.
+I am a 2021 Guggenheim fellow and my research has also been supported by the NEH, ACLS, AAUW, and the NYU Center for the Humanities.

 Department of Media, Culture and Communication, NYU, 239 Greene Street, 8th floor, New York, NY 10003 susan [dot] murray [at] nyu.edu